National Institutes of Health (NIH) Fellowship

 Resources at UCIrvine

-Writing consultants at the Graduate Resource Center (GRC) are available to help students to polish their writing by providing comments and suggestions on grammar and clarity.
+Writing consultants at the Graduate and Postdoctoral Resource Center (GRC) are available to help students to polish their writing by providing comments and suggestions on grammar and clarity.

 - Due to high demand, students are strongly encouraged to make an appointment by calling 949-824-3849.